 In general, Epcot dining offers a mix of quick service restaurants, table service restaurants, character dining, food and drink stands, and even a few lounges.
 We do have a Best Restaurants at Walt Disney World guide if you’re looking for all over the resort.
 Here are some things to consider as you read through this guide on the best places to eat in Epcot:

-Disney character dining experiences are meals with Disney characters held at table service restaurants.
+- Disney character dining experiences are meals with Disney characters held at table service restaurants.
 Usually, the characters will move from table to table signing autographs and taking photos throughout the meal.
 It’s a very fun way to see characters without having to wait in line for a meet-and-greet.
 Instead, for character dining, characters typically come to you.
 As a result, meals here tend to be more expensive than regular table serving dining.
-Unfortunately, as a result of the pandemic, character dining has been suspended or greatly reduced.
-Hopefully, these interactions will return to normal as COVID-19 recedes.

 Now, without any further ado, here’s our list of all the places to eat in Epcot, along with some of our favorites.